-If you or a loved one have been the victim of a crime contact Dominguez Law Firm, PLLC today and schedule a consultation to see how we may be able to help you.
+If you or a loved one has been the victim of a crime, schedule a consultation to discuss available options.

 Generally no. There are specific crimes in the regulations that make a person eligible for a U-Visa.
 One may also be eligible if they are able to prove they were the victim of a crime substantially similar to one of the enumerated qualifying crimes.